Reproductive system of gastropods: Simultaneous hermaphrodites

 Examples of reproductive system of various land snails:

 The structure of the reproductive system is strictly hermaphroditic.
 From the gonads, a hermaphrodite duct, a duct which is designed to transport both sperm and eggs, leads to a portion of the reproductive tract where the duct splits into a strictly male and strictly female portion.

-The female portion includes a fertilization pouch and posterior and anterior mucus glands, which open up into a pallial cavity which leads to a small muscular vagina.
+The female portion includes a fertilization pouch and posterior and anterior mucous glands, which open up into a pallial cavity which leads to a small muscular vagina.
 The male portion of the reproductive tract includes both a short posterior vas deferens and a longer anterior vas deferens.
 The posterior vas deferens is followed by the prostate, and the anterior vas deferens flows through the haemocoele, an enlarged blastula filled with blood, of the head and opens into a muscular penis which is engulfed in a small portion of skin called the prepuce sac.

 Reproductive system in freshwater gastropods

 Separate sexes and hermaphrodites

 Species in the freshwater gastropod family such as the Caenogastropoda from the class Prosobranchia, are largely self-fertilizing; however after many generations of selfing, a physiological barrier halts sperm generation in that organism, and only allows for the introduction of foreign sperm.
 Gametes form in the ovotesties, an organ which produces both ova and sperm, and pass down into the hermaphroditic duct to the albumen gland, the junction of where the common duct splits to either vas deferens or oviduct, where they are stored until they are needed for either mating or self-fertilization.
 It is believed that this junction acts as a regulatory mechanism via contracting muscles, to help direct sperm or eggs into the correct ducts.